eddyzags/pocket-network-helm-chart/README.md

 ### Fullnode

-A fullnode requires a more in-depth setup to configure Tendermint (consensus engine), the P2P network, the RPC servers, and the consensus parameters.
+A fullnode requires a more in-depth setup to configure [CometBFT](https://github.com/cometbft/cometbft) (consensus engine), the P2P network, the RPC servers, and the consensus parameters.
 Additionally, it requires the application-specific settings related to staking, gas, API, block prunning.
 This chart provides multiple solutions to provision these configuration files.

 * Option A) Define the configuration file as input values while installing the chart.
 This can be useful if you already have these configuration files in your local machine.

 ```
 ?> helm install release-1 . -f values.yaml --set-file 'shannon.fullnode.cosmossdk.config=config.toml' --set-file 'shannon.fullnode.cosmossdk.app=app.toml' --set-file 'shannon.fullnode.cosmossdk.client=client.toml'
 ```

+> Note: This command creates a single Kubernetes ConfigMap resource for you with all the specified configuration files.

 * Option B) Use Kubernetes `ConfigMap` to mount configuration files.
 This can be useful if you want to use a single configuration for all your fullnode for example.